Julian52575/Haskell-API-Scraper-DB-Tutorial/README.md

 🎉 Congratulation on creating your first route ! 🎉

 > [!TIP]
-> Postman is the easiest way to debug a api, and it's free.
+> Postman is the easiest way to debug an api, and it's free.

 ---

+## Setting up the client authentication using JWT

+> [!NOTE]
+> Understanding [Json Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) would be helpful.
+> In short: a JWT stores one of your user's encrypted data.
+> Verifying this token allows the API to understand which user is issuing a request.

+> [!TIP]
+> Postman will be very helpful here.

+> [!IMPORTANT]
+> We wil rework most of what we have done to make the code cleaner.
+> Consider the previous steps as a basic introduction to Servant.

+1. Create a `login` route to generate a JWT for your user
+2. Create a protected route that requires this JWT to access
+3. Update the Api type
+4. Update the server and application